gasduster99/sppComp/try1/try1_2.md

 $$\pi^*_{jklm\eta} = \frac{y^*_{jklm\eta}}{\sum_j y^*_{jklm\eta}} ~~~ \bm{y}^*_{klm\eta}\neq \bm{0}$$
 -->

-Estimating model $M4-M5$ in a fully Bayesain way gives access to the full posterior distribution of all of the parameters of the model.
+Estimating model (M4) in a Bayesain way gives access to the full posterior distribution of all of the parameters of the model.
 It is useful to emphasise that in the Bayesain setting these parameters are themselves full distributions, and they are typically handeled as a large number of samples